 3. Add the onion powder, cornstarch, bouillon cube, water, soy sauce, and raw cashews to the high speed blender.
 Blend until completely smooth.
 Then, pour into a medium saucepan.

 4. Add the dried thyme.
-Over high-medium heat, whisk the gravy in the medium saucepan.
+Over high-medium heat, whisk the roasted garlic gravy in the medium saucepan.
 Never stop whisking it, or it could burn, get lumpy or bubble over and get all over the stove.
 If the gravy starts bubbling up and looks like it might overflow, lower the heat, but continue whisking.
 After ~5 minutes, it should thicken up.

 5. Stir in the balsamic vinegar.
 Taste and adjust seasonings, if needed (more soy sauce? more balsamic?).
 Serve.